Makiato1999/masterPortfolio/README.md

 - Run `npm run build` to generate the production build folder.
 - Enter the build folder, `git init` and push the generated code to the `master` branch of your new repository on github.
 That's it.
 It's Done.
+    - which means you can also copy all files in this buid folder, and paste them to your new repository on github
+    - for me, new repository on github is 'Makiato1999.github.io'
 - You may need to `git init` and force push at every new build.
+    - Same as above, you can copy and paste once you change the portfolio

 **Option 2 (will not work with [user pages](https://docs.github.com/en/github/working-with-github-pages/about-github-pages)):**